peteroupc/peteroupc.github.io/estimation.md

 This page presents general-purpose algorithms for estimating the mean value of a stream of random numbers, or estimating the mean value of a function of those numbers.
 The estimates are either _unbiased_ (they have no systematic bias from the true mean value), or they come close to the true value with a user-specified error tolerance.

+The algorithms are described to make them easy to implement by programmers.

 <a id=Concepts></a>
 ## Concepts